PersiaML/tutorials/src/getting-started/index.md

 ### Using Python Package

 Alternatively, you can use PERSIA's Python packages directly to run a PERSIA task.
-In this way, users have the maximum flexibility (and you are free to modify source code to build and use your customized PERSIA Python packages).
+In this way, you have the maximum flexibility (and you are free to modify source code to build and use your customized PERSIA Python packages).

 **Requirements**